qiime2/docs/source/plugins/developing.rst

 ``outputs``: A list of tuples indicating each output name and its semantic type.

+``input_descriptions``: A dictionary containing input artifact names and their corresponding descriptions.
+This information is used by interfaces to instruct users how to use each specific input artifact.

+``parameter_descriptions``: A dictionary containing parameter names and their corresponding descriptions.
+This information is used by interfaces to instruct users how to use each specific input parameter.
+You should not include any default parameter values in these descriptions, as these will generally be added automatically by an interface.

+``output_descriptions``: A dictionary containing output artifact names and their corresponding descriptions.
+This information is used by interfaces to inform users what each specific output artifact will be.

 ``name``: A human-readable name for the ``Method``.
 This may be presented to users in interfaces.

 ``description``: A human-readable description of the ``Method``.
 This may be presented to users in interfaces.